dart-lang/site-www/src/tools/pub/publishing.md

 When a prerelease is published to pub.dev, the package page displays links to both the prerelease and the stable release.
-The prerelease doesn't affect the analysis score, show up in search results, or replace the package README and documentation.
+The prerelease doesn't affect the analysis score, show up in search results, or replace the package `README.md` and documentation.

 ## Marking packages as discontinued {#discontinue}